happycomputing/IntelliBot/replit.md

 A hybrid storage approach is used:
 -   **File-based storage**: `kb/raw` for crawled content, `kb/index` for embeddings (numpy arrays) and metadata, and `config.json` for application settings.
 This leverages simple file I/O for efficient content and index management.
--   **PostgreSQL**: Stores conversation history (question, answer, sources, feedback) via Flask-SQLAlchemy, enabling conversation logging and feedback for improvement.
+-   **SQLite**: `intellibot.db` (managed through SQLAlchemy) stores conversation history (question, answer, sources, feedback), enabling logging and feedback without external databases.

 ### Embedding and Search Architecture